Nudging Hand Hygiene Compliance: Insights From a Large-Scale Field Experiemnt on Hospital Visitors

 While other experiments have been conducted analysing hand sanitation compliance in a similar manner, none have looked at as large a sample set as this one, nor taken into account the interaction of the different nudges at once.
 For these reasons, analysis of the data also revealed some detailed results and intriguing insights.

-First, it is a noticeable finding that implementation of any nudge increased compliance above the baseline, which was measured at only 0.43%.
+First, it is a noticeable finding every variation nudged an increase in hand hygiene compliance above the baseline (0), which was measured to be only 0.43% on average.
 Although it might be hard to fathom, this baseline level is actually not unusual compared to baselines in the many hand hygiene experiments we have conducted over the years.
-Thus, given the cost-effectiveness of nudges, there seems no excuse for hospitals not to apply this approach as soon as possible.
+Thus, given the realism and cost-effectiveness of every nudge tested, there seems no excuse for hospitals not to apply this approach immediately.

-Next, the most effective combination of nudges turned out to be a scenario with the sanitiser placed before the entrance to the foyer, visibly prominent with pink signage and a duct tape line on the floor to further encourage people to perceive it as boundary requiring an action.
-Compliance in this case rose to 19.66%.
+Third, the most effective combination of insights in nudging hand hygiene compliance turned out to be scenario (8) with the sanitiser placed before the entrance to the foyer (situation), visibly prominent with pink signage (salience), and a duct tape line on the floor to further encourage people to perceive it as boundary requiring an action (norm) — but no persuasion.
+Compliance in this case rose from 0.43% to 19.66%.
 This set-up is so easy to copy that there is no excuse not to.

-The figure below shows the effects of the various combinations, including the Covid-19 observation.
+The figure below shows the effects of the various combinations:

-Figure 1.
+Figure 2.
 Hand hygiene compliance (%).
-Percentage of people sanitizing their hands upon entering the hospital.
+Percentage of people sanitising their hands upon entering the hospital.

 Conclusion